What is a retreat?

 Is Wifi available on campus?

-Yes, but we encourage retreatants to refrain from using smart phones or other technology while on retreat.
-This is your time to reconnect with the small, silent voice inside and it’s harder to hear when you’re distracted by technology.
+Yes, but we encourage retreatants to refrain from using smart phones or other technology while on retreat unless you use apps or programs which support your prayer.
+This is your time to reconnect with the small, silent voice inside and it’s harder to hear if your technology distracts you.
+A USB charger is located in every bedroom.

 What kind of parking is available?